 - A need for a promotion engine that can be integrated easily with Segment, used as the main CDP.

 "We know from experience that when you build this type of thing in-house, there's a lot of edge cases, a lot of permutations that you have to consider.
 Frankly, we didn't want to have to deal with it (building a promotion engine), both from a security and functionalities perspective.”
-Product Manager at the client company

 The client needed a solution that would cover their basic needs for promotion management without colossal cost and technology infrastructure overhead, but that would scale with them as they grow and offer additional functionalities if needed.
 One such functionality was quick integration with their existing technology stack, especially Segment, their primary Customer Data Platform (CDP).

 This is why the client decided to use Voucherify, which offers pay-as-you-grow plans, covers basic promotion management needs, provides options to expand the sales promotions scope in the future, and has out-of-the-box integration with Segment.

 “Setting up promotions with Voucherify was relatively easy.
 The longest piece of the integration was testing, making sure that the promotional logic we set up in Voucherify is properly applied in e-commerce.”

 The initial integration with Voucherify was exceptionally fast for the client – it took only a couple of days.
 Synchronizing the data with Voucherify, thanks to Segment, was easy.
 The most time-consuming part of building their integration was testing which has prolonged the time-to-market to several weeks.
 Further integrations with other client’s brands took even less time.
 One of them took less than a week to complete.